niklasramo/palikka/README.md

 [![Build Status](https://travis-ci.org/niklasramo/palikka.svg?branch=v0.3.2)](https://travis-ci.org/niklasramo/palikka)
 [![Coverage Status](https://coveralls.io/repos/niklasramo/palikka/badge.svg?branch=v0.3.2)](https://coveralls.io/r/niklasramo/palikka?branch=v0.3.2)

-In a nutshell Palikka is a very lightweight and performant module/event/promise system that works in the browser (all the way down to IE7) and Node.js.
+In a nutshell Palikka is a lightweight and performant module/event/promise system that works in the browser (all the way down to IE7) and Node.js.
 The primary goal of this project is to provide a solid Promise based module system, but that's just half of the story.
 Palikka uses it's own event system and promise system, both of which are exposed to pulic API, to manage the module system so you are getting a triple treat here.
 No code wasted.

 * **[Website](http://niklasramo.github.io/palikka)**
 * **[Docs](https://github.com/niklasramo/palikka/wiki/v0.3.2-Docs)**